-With the recent revelation that the fire doors at Grenfell Tower did not hold back fire for anywhere near the legal minimum of 30 minutes, it’s important to address the use and maintenance of fire doors.
+With the revelation that the fire doors at Grenfell Tower did not hold back the fire for anywhere near the legal minimum of 30 minutes, it’s important to address the use and maintenance of fire doors.

-Even if a door is fully tested and correctly built and installed, there are other factors which can cause it to fail.
+Even if a door is fully tested and correctly built and installed, there are other factors that can cause it to fail.
 Fire doors can easily become damaged when they are in regular use.

-In a previous blog we covered the reason we need fire doors and the differences between fire doors and other doors.
+In a previous blog, we covered the reason we need fire doors and the differences between fire doors and other doors.
 To recap:

 - Fire doors need a seal around the edges which swells when heated to block any gaps

-- All ironmongery on the doors needs to be fire-resistant.
+- All ironmongery on the doors needs to be fire-resistant

 Who is responsible?

 The Responsible Person in a building is in charge of ensuring that fire doors are fit for purpose.
 In commercial properties, the Responsible Person may be the owner, landlord or occupier.
 In shared premises, there is likely to be more than one Responsible Person and these people must work together to ensure they meet all relevant requirements of the Fire Safety Order.